 Early life and marriages

 James Madison was not Dolley Madison's first husband, as it turns out, since she had two sons by a previous marriage to a man named John Todd.
 Like Dolley's parents (and Dolley herself at the time), John Todd was respected as a devout Quaker; and the Quaker religion did much to win the approval of her parents for the match with him.
 Dolley became a widow, unfortunately, when her first husband died in an epidemic, though, which also took the life of their son William Temple Todd (then three months old).
 Her firstborn son survived, though (a boy named Payne), and would be the only child of hers that would ever survive to adulthood.
 For reasons unknown to history, she never had any children with her more famous second husband James Madison, although Mr. Madison seems to have treated his stepson Payne as his own child, and was a good stepfather to him.
 Unlike her first husband, Mr. Madison was not a Quaker; and Dolley's marriage to a non-Quaker resulted in her expulsion from the Society of Friends (the formal name of the Quaker religion).
 She was 26 when she married James Madison, as it turns out, when he was a longtime bachelor of 43.
 Being 17 years older than his spouse was somewhat unusual even then, I should note here, although Madison's friends were probably more surprised that he had ever married at all.
-(He was painfully shy, you see, and preferred the company of books to that of people; although he could be charming in small groups when he wanted to be.)
+(He was painfully shy, and preferred the company of books to that of people; although he could be charming in small groups when he wanted to be.)

 James Madison